Coronavirus: Schools, children and families

 - Universal Credit where the monthly earned income does not exceed £610

-Winter payment for low income families
+Family pandemic payment for low income families

 Remote Learning Hub

 The Council's Education and Children's Services has established a Remote Learning Hub.
 The site has been created for parents, pupils and staff to access key information and guidance whilst working and learning from home during school closures.
 Specific sections have been created to allow for ease of use and to ensure you can access the information that is most appropriate for you.
 The Remote Learning Hub will be updated regularly with the latest information and added to ensure the content and messages are current.
 We hope parents, pupils and staff will find the site, and the information it provides, to be useful.
+We have also created a quick guide [536Kb] to remote learning and the support available for parents and carers when helping their children with this.

 Returning from a country that's on the quarantine list